dasharn/PyLite/README.md

 **TODO:**
 - [ ] Fix errors in the code introduced from trying to add support for if.
-- [ ] Fix errors in the variable assignment
+- [ ] Fix errors in the code variable assignment
 - [ ] Add Support for comparison operators ==, !=, <, <=, >, >=.
 - [ ] Add support for more complex Boolean expressions
 - [ ] Add Support for chained comparisons.